Future of Energy Engineering Scholarships

 Energy Queensland is committed to training the engineering workforce of the future to complement and grow our existing highly skilled workforce.

-We’re seeking passionate engineering students to help us shape the future of energy in Queensland and deliver real world transformation as we work towards an electric life in 2030 (PDF 4.7 mb).
+We’re proud to be one of the largest employers of electrical engineers in Australia who seeks passionate engineering students to help us shape the future of energy in Queensland and deliver real world transformation.

 Your career pathway